kevinomics/shapleyDecompo/README.md

 #> city  0.009142199 0.01872697 0.035386257
 ```

-The function `shapleyDecompo()` is wrap function of several functions
+The function `shapleyDecompo()` is a wrap function of several functions
 used to compute the decomposition:

 1. The function `getFactorList()` is used to extract the list of